-Signing up for my daughter's kindergarten entrance exam sounds so official and intimidating, even as a teacher!
+Signing up for the kindergarten entrance exam sounds so official and intimidating, even for teachers!

 Here are the details on the why's and how's of the entrance exam so you and your child can feel more relaxed about it and even know a couple teacher secrets as to how it's used.